spenprase/spenprase.github.io/_pages/teaching.md

     <div class="course-body">
       <h3>Paleoclimate &amp; Glacial Processes Field Course</h3>
       <div class="course-meta">Fall 2025 · Co-Instructor · Dartmouth College</div>
       <p>Three-week field course where students applied Holocene paleoclimate proxies (including lacustrine stratigraphy and glacial ELAs) and built a Quaternary sediment map of a formerly glaciated valley in the Eastern Sierra Nevada Mountains, CA, to reconstruct regional climate history.
+The course also incorporated  group presentations synthesizing primary literature for key field sites in the region, alongside instruction in field science best practices, stratigraphic descriptions, and the practical skills needed to work independently in the field.
 Co-taught with Prof. Meredith Kelly.</p>
     </div>
   </div>
 </div>